We are dedicated to improving the lives of those in our community. Your contribution today helps us make a difference.

 We are always looking for volunteers to help us make our vision a reality.
 We’ll help you find a way to volunteer that best suits you.
 We’re excited to have you join the team!

-1/ We visit Tube Stations & High Streets with our Knife Amnesty Bin taking as many knives off the streets as possible.
+1/ We visit busy places with our Knife Amnesty Bin taking as many knives off the streets as possible.

-1/ Our main aim is to change the mindset of people as there is hope if we all pull together.
-Then we can make a massive difference.
+1/We always aim to change the mindset of people as there is hope because if we all pull together we can make a massive difference.

-2/ We aim to be out visiting busy places in our borough every day with our Knife Amnesty Bin taking as many knives as possible off our streets.
+2/We always aim to visit busy places every week with our Knife Amnesty Bin taking as many knives as possible off our streets.

-3/ We aim to visit schools churches and mosques mentoring youths as much as possible.
+3/We aim to visit schools colleges churches and mosques to mentor youths.

-5/ We aim to make a statue with all the knives we collect in our bin.
-The statue will be sculpted by a youth group and erected somewhere in Waltham Forest.
+6/We aim to make a statue with all the knives we collect in our bin.
+The statue will be sculpted by a youth group and erected somewhere London.

 A DIY knife amnesty bin has been set up by residents in east London in response to rising violence.

 Since it launched in May, volunteers from BinningKnives Saves Lives have collected 140 knives in Waltham Forest.